wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What happens if the tier limit is reached?
 ------------------------------------------

-See What happens if indexed data size setting is reached?.
+See :ref:`What happens if indexed data size setting is reached? <cloud_starting_faq_data_reached>`.

+.. _cloud_starting_faq_data_reached:

 What happens if indexed data size setting is reached?
 -----------------------------------------------------

-When indexed data size setting is reached, the oldest events will be automatically removed from your index.
-This data is available in cold storage for you to access.
-See the :ref:`Cold storage <cloud_your_environment_accessing_cold_storage>` section to learn more about data logging and storage.
+When *indexed data size* setting is reached, the oldest events will be automatically removed from your index.
+This data is available in archived data for you to access.
+See the :ref:`Archived data <cloud_your_environment_accessing_archived_data>` section to learn more about data logging and storage.

 Can I cancel at any time?
 -------------------------